 There’s more to the district than just art, though.
-Relive your childhood at Up-Down or Tapcade at Crossroads, arcade bars serving up nostalgia and craft brews thanks to tons of classic arcade games and extensive beer menus.
+Relive your childhood at Up-Down, an arcade bar serving up nostalgia and craft brews thanks to tons of classic arcade games and extensive beer menus.
 Or book a tour at Tom’s Town Distilling Company, a distillery inspired by Prohibition-era spirit(s) and style.
 Follow that up by taking your friends on a district crawl to Border Brewing Company, Torn Label Brewing Company, Brewery Emperial and Double Shift Brewing, all within a 10-minute walk of one another.

 Artisanal finds accentuate the area shopping scene.
 Find a card for a loved one at Hammerpress, a letterpress print shop and design studio that specializes in everything handcrafted.
-Explore Webster House, a 19th-century schoolhouse turned antique emporium, or get lost in Architectural Salvage, a set designer's paradise filled to the brim with antiques and oddities.
-Track down screen-printed tees at Normal Human, a local retailer with quirky-cool style.
+Get lost in Architectural Salvage, a set designer's paradise filled to the brim with antiques and oddities.

 Connoisseurs enjoy Cellar Rat for its 800 wines and premium spirits as well as free weekly tastings and hands-on classes.